trueos/sysup/README.md

 ```

 ### Config File Details
-- "bootstrap" (boolian) : (NOT USED YET) sysup should automatically update itself before doing any other updates
+- "bootstrap" (boolean) : (NOT USED YET) sysup should automatically update itself before doing any other updates
-- "bootstrapfatal" (boolian) : (NOT USED YET) If the bootstrap fails, should this fail the entire update.
+- "bootstrapfatal" (boolean) : (NOT USED YET) If the bootstrap fails, should this fail the entire update.
 - "offlineupdatekey" (string) : Path to a public key file to use for offline updates.
 Alternative to using the "-updatekey" CLI option.
 - "trainsurl" (string) : URL for where to fetch the latest manifest of available update trains.
 - "trainspubkey" (string) : Path to the public key file for verifying the integrity of the trains manifest fetched via URL.